OCISRAEL/OCIFundamentals-lab02/task3.md

             Allow dynamic-group <dynamic-group-name> to use vnics in compartment <YOUR_COMPARTMENT_NAME>
             Allow dynamic-group <dynamic-group-name> to inspect compartments in compartment <YOUR_COMPARTMENT_NAME>

+        **Important:** Use the same Dynamic Group & Compartment names that have been created in Day 1 !!

     4. Save Changes

 2. Access your **Cluster** via cloudshell